UnfoldedInc/basemap-layers/docs/README.md

 While deck.gl maintainers are very supportive of the `BaseMapLayer`, it is kept separate from deck.gl because of concerns that it could become a magnet for a long list of detailed feature requests, clarification discussions and debugging asks from users around the world.

-To avoid overwhelming limited support resources this repository is kept searate and clearly marked as not covered by deck.gl maintainers.
+To avoid overwhelming limited support resources this repository is kept separate and clearly marked as not covered by deck.gl maintainers.

 he primary export is the `BaseMapLayer` layer, which accepts
 - [A vector tile URL]()